maribelacosta/dief/README.md

 ## Publications
 [1] Maribel Acosta, Maria-Esther Vidal, York Sure-Vetter.
 Diefficiency Metrics: Measuring the Continuous Efficiency of Query Processing Approaches.
 In Proceedings of the International Semantic Web Conference, 2017.

+[2] Maribel Acosta, Maria-Esther Vidal.
+Measuring the Performance of Continuous Query Processing Approaches with dief@t and dief@k.
+In  the International Semantic Web Conference, Posters and Demos, 2017.